HiYue/vuepress-component-font-awesome/README.md

 # Font Awesome component for Vuepress

 This plugin allows you to use Font Awesome icons in Vuepress markdown file directly.
+> **Support regular and solid icons ONLY**

+## How to Use

+Each icon's used as a Vuepress component, so you just need to input a directive start with `Fa-` then follow the Capitalised font awesome icon class name, for example:

 ```markdown
 <!-- Insert a address book icon, red colour, 3x large size -->